Condor: Threats

 Both species of condor have significant threats facing their livelihood.
-The IUCN defines the Andean condor as a near-threatened species, while the California condor is considered endangered despite recovery programs.
-Human threats are currently the more dire to both species.
+The IUCN defines the Andean condor as a vulnerable species, while the California condor is considered critically endangered despite recovery programs.
+Human threats are currently the most dire to both species.
 Andean condors tend to be purposefully shot or poisoned because of prejudice or assumed connections between condors and eating cattle.
 Another threat to Andean condors is local belief in medicinal properties in the bones and organs of the birds, leading to hunting.
 Human threats are more indirect to California condors: human use of lead in bullets and other items has resulted in lead becoming an unintentional part of the condor diet, leading to a dramatic drop in their population over the years.
 Currently, California has instated a breeding program to aid in recovery, and all the current wild condors are from a subset of twenty-two bred in captivity.
-Such efforts have led to a rise to much higher numbers for the birds.
-In South America similar programs have begun for the Andean condor but their success is not as vital to maintain population numbers.
+Such efforts have led to a dramatic increase in the birds' number.
+In South America similar programs have begun for the Andean condor but they haven't been fully implemented.

 Condor feathers are used to make souvenir products for sale to tourists, but their sale is illegal under Peruvian law.

 Other

 The Moche people of ancient Peru worshiped nature.
 They emphasized animals and often depicted condors in their art.
 In Andean mythology, the Andean condor was representative of a sun deity, and often was perceived as ruling part of the higher world.
 Even now the bird continues to be considered a symbol of power and health.

+Brazilian Carlos Gomes composed the opera Condor premiered in 1863 at Teatro alla Scala in Milan.